 Ford explains move to shut production in India, adds will support customers

-Ford explains move to shut production in India, adds will support customers3 min read .
-Updated: 09 Sep 2021, 03:59 PM IST
+Ford explains move to shut production in India, adds will support customers

 Ford Motor had entered India back in 1995 in partnership with Mahindra.
 Three years later, Ford separated from Mahindra to set up Ford Motor India.
 Ford's first independent product for Indian market was Ikon sedan.